Kubernetes – Don't knock it till you try it!

 The intention was to understand what happens to a server after it’s been compromized.
 Purely from an investigative and learning standpoint because it was the first time I had a service publicly exposed.
 The server ran for about 4 months… nothing.
 Until I got a notification that Google Chrome was blocking my website due to malicious behavior.
 I was excited.

 I quickly logged in to my server to see if I can piece together what the hacker is using my server for.
 After looking through some of the config files, I saw blocks of indecipherable PHP code that appeared to be base64 encoded.
 So I attempted to decode the blocks (it was base64), but they used random variable names that made it difficult to understand what was being done.
 I got a clearer picture by monitoring incomming requests in nginx to see what was being sent to the server – they were payloads to redirect the user to other websites.
 Ultimately, they had repurposed my server to be a proxy for an email spam/phishing attack.
 Requests came from random locations, but there was indication that it originated from user’s email accounts.
-File modified was primarily index.php
+File modified was primarily index.php.

 This post will cover how Traefik can be used to lockdown your wordpress installation.
 If you have managed a wordpress server, you know that your site gets attacked several thousand times a day.
 I will go over a few types of attacks and how to mitigate them by using a Traefik proxy in front of your wordpress server.

-and the apache benchmark tool ab
+• You have installed and configured docker, docker-compose and the apache benchmark tool ab (optional)

-(optional)Although this post is wordpress specific, the same techniques can be applied to any web service behind a Traefik proxy
+Although this post is wordpress specific, the same techniques can be applied to any web service behind a Traefik proxy

 For the purpose of condensing all parts of this infrastructure into something easy to deploy and test, I will be using docker compse to encapsulate all the configuration required.
 Note that this is not a production setup as there are considerations in terms of resilience, security and data persistence that are not accounted for in this docker compose setup – that’s beyond the scope of this post.